Lambeth Council have granted planning permission for a new hospital building, which will be joined to the existing Evelina London Children's Hospital.

 This image shows the new entrance to the hospital.

-Designing the inside of our hospital
+Designing our hospital

-The next steps are to plan the design for the inside of the building.
 Children, young people and their families are at the heart of helping us to shape our designs so that, just like our current hospital, we create a bright and welcoming environment which doesn’t look or feel like a traditional hospital.